Composer, producer

 Florian Tessloff

-Tesslof’s latest feature projects include Chana Gazit’s documentary Hannah Arendt: Facing Tyranny, Milena Aboyan and Constantin Hatz’s feature film Wovon sollen wir träumen, Isabel Braak’s murder mystery Dahlmann’s Last Gift, and the upcoming documentary feature The Archives by Bernadette Wegenstein.
+Tessloff’s latest feature projects include Chana Gazit’s and Jeff Bieber’s documentary Hannah Arendt: Facing Tyranny, Milena Aboyan and Constantin Hatz’s feature film Wovon sollen wir träumen, Isabel Braak’s murder mystery Dahlmann’s Last Gift, the upcoming documentary feature The Archives by Bernadette Wegenstein and Ashkan Najafi’s debut feature film “Neda” (WT)

 ANNETTE GENTZ MUSIC & FILM ARTS